Ghost-141/StayEase-AI-Assistant-for-Rental-Service/README.md

 ## 1. System Overview

-The system utilizes a modern agentic architecture utilizing LangGraph and LLM as an agent brain.
-It uses PostgreSQL database to store chat and hotel info.
+The system is built on a modern agent-based architecture using LangGraph, with a Groq-powered LLM acting as the agent’s brain.
+It leverages a PostgreSQL database to store chat history and hotel information.
+If a query falls outside the scope of its available tools, the agent forwards it directly to the human for manual handling.

 ```mermaid
 graph TD